onehashai/onehash-connect/api_docs/writing-bots.md

 * My bot won't start
     * Ensure that your API config file is correct (download the config file from the server).
     * Ensure that you bot script is located in `zulip_bots/bots/<my-bot>/`
-    * Are you using your own Zulip development server?
+    * Are you using your own Connect development server?
 Ensure that you run your bot outside the Vagrant environment.
     * Some bots require Python 3.
 Try switching to a Python 3 environment before running your bot.